tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-9-programmer-explains-how-to-get-out-of-writing-documentation.md

 There really is a strong need for technical writers to step in and provide a fresh outsider's perspective.
 This outsider's perspective is perhaps what, paradoxically, makes explaining complex information somewhat easier.

 Overall, [Peter's presentation](https://www.infoq.com/presentations/minimal-code-documentation) is a great one to listen to.
-You can follow up with any questions to "@Peter.Hilton" on the [WTD Slack forum](https://writethedocs.slack.com).
+You can follow up with any questions to “@Peter.Hilton” on the [WTD Slack forum](https://writethedocs.slack.com).
+You can learn more about Peter at [hilton.org.uk](http://hilton.org.uk/).